-Tyler Cowen mentioned American nations : a history of the eleven rival regional cultures of North America in his Marginal Revolutions blog as a partial explanation for support for the candidacy of Donald Trump among American working class and middle class voters in the 2016 American elections.
+In the Marginal Revolutions blog, the economist Tyler Cowen mentioned American nations : a history of the eleven rival regional cultures of North America as a partial explanation for support for the candidacy of Donald Trump among American working class and middle class voters in the midwest in the 2016 American elections.
 I found a copy in the Oak Bay Branch of Greater Victoria Public Library.
 It was catalogued as children’s nonfiction.
-If it is a children’s book, the children in Oak Bay must be precocious.
-Garrison Keilor said in his NPR broadcasts and books.
+The children in Oak Bay must be precocious.
+As Garrison Keilor said in his NPR broadcasts and books.
 “Welcome to Lake Wobegon, where all the women are strong, all the men are good-looking, and all the children are above average”.

 - Yankeedom – New England was settled by English religious dissenters, who framed their activities as creating a new moral world in the wilderness.
 Fischer used the term “Puritans”;

 - Tidewater- Virginia and Maryland were settled by English gentry, who emulated the culture of the lower aristocracy and the rising English mercantile classes.
 Fischer refers to the migration of the Cavaliers to Virginia after the triumph of the Roundheads and the rise of the Lord Protector.
 Fischer also refers to class differences between the Cavaliers and their indentured servants;

 - Deep South – settled by agricultural entrepreneurs who moved to the Carolinas, bringing the plantation system, slavery, and self-serving attachment to the supposed traditions of the English aristocracy – descended from the Norman barons who conquered England in 1066;